adslbarxatov/xash3d-for-ESHQ/README.md

 3. 'func_door_rotating' bug: incorrect collision if door has 'Ox' and/or 'Oy' flags.

+4. Engine sometime fails on maps with high NPC activity and/or high blood level.

 But we believe that it is not serious problem for now.
 #
+This assembly completely adapted for building with MS VS 10.0 and newer (some fixes for type declarations and headers syntax).

+This assembly is enough to launch Half-Life (WON) and some compatible mods.